CaoRuiming/CS1320-Final-Project/README.md

-# Q&A Discussion Board Application
+# Discourse: an Open Source Q&A Discussion Board

-This is a final project for the class [CSCI 1320: Modern Web & Mobile Applications](http://cs.brown.edu/courses/csci1320/) taught at [Brown University](https://www.brown.edu).
+Discourse is a final project for the class [CSCI 1320: Modern Web & Mobile Applications](http://cs.brown.edu/courses/csci1320/) taught at [Brown University](https://www.brown.edu).

-The goal of this project is to create an open source Q&A Discussion Board web application comparable to [Piazza](https://piazza.com/), [CampusWire](https://campuswire.com), and [Ed Discussion](https://edstem.org/).
+The goal of Discourse is to create an open source Q&A Discussion Board web application comparable to [Piazza](https://piazza.com/), [CampusWire](https://campuswire.com), and [Ed Discussion](https://edstem.org/).

 Technologies used:
 - [React](https://reactjs.org) for the frontend via [Create React App](https://create-react-app.dev)